 The company reinsures a portion of the risks underwritten to control exposure to losses, to reduce volatility, and to protect capital.
+During 2018, following the launch of the new business introduced through a broker, the Company entered into a new reinsurance agreement whereby it transfers all the risk back to the reinsurers.
 The types of reinsurance cover, and the level of retention, are based on the company's internal risk management assessment, which takes into account the risk being covered and the sums assured.
 The reinsurance strategy and programme are set and agreed by the Reinsurance Committee on an annual basis.
 The reinsurance arrangements include a mix of proportional, facultative and non-proportional cover, which limit the liability of the company to any one individual claim or event.
 Monthly reviews of aggregates are carried out to ensure that adequate reinsurance is in place.